-- 1 tbsp sweet sticky balsamic to drizzle over
+- 3 tbsp sweet sticky balsamic vinegar to drizzle over (optional)

-- 4-5 springs parsley or coriander roughly chopped to garnish
+- 4-5 sprigs parsley or coriander roughly chopped to garnish

 - 2 tsp sesame oil

-- 150 g mixed leaves salad see Recipe Notes for details
+- 150 g mixed leaves salad for the side fresh salad

-- Start by rinsing the lentils (mix them) and put them in a cooking pot.
-Add the right amount of water.
+- Start by rinsing the lentils (mix them) and put them in a pot.
+Add the right amount of water (see packet instructions).
 Cook them for about 20-25 min or whatever the packet instructions say.
 (See Recipe Notes)

 - Meanwhile wash the salad.
-Wash the mushrooms and cut them lengthways into slices.
+Wash the mushrooms and cut these lengthways into slices.
 Shred the onion as well.

 - Place a pan on high heat and add the sliced mushrooms.
 Allow them to start sizzling and add just a tiny little drizzle of sesame oil 1/2 tbsp.
+Reduce the heat to medium.
 They will soon release some water.
 Cook uncovered for 4-5 min tossing occasionally.

 - Add the shredded onion and cook for a further 2 min tossing occasionally.
-Remove any water (if any) before adding the onions and drizzle a little extra sesame oil to try and caramelise the onions and mushrooms.
-Just before turning the heat off drizzle the soya sauce in and cook for one more minute.
+Remove any water (if any) before adding the onions and drizzle a little extra sesame oil to try and caramelise the onions and mushrooms together.
+Just before turning the heat off drizzle the soy sauce in and cook for one more minute.

 - Cook the eggs in a pan with a little drizzle of sesame or olive oil.

-- Take a serving plate or dish out and get the salad put together by mixing the mushrooms with the lentils.
-In go the salad leaves.
+- Take a serving plate or dish out and get this salad dish put together by mixing the mushrooms with the lentils.
+Ingo the salad leaves.
 Give those a good shuffle.
-Top your salad with the soft cooked eggs and a drizzle of the sweet sticky balsamic and here you have it.
+Top your salad with the soft-cooked eggs and drizzle the sweet sticky balsamic and a sprinkle of red chilli flakes if you fancy.
+Here you have it.
 Lovely stuff.